 The judge highlighted the importance of specific and general deterrence, especially in situations where there are contraventions relating to employee records and payslips.
 In doing so, he quoted from the explanatory memorandum to the Fair Work Amendment (Protection Vulnerable Workers) Act 2017 (Cth), providing “without reliable employee records, employees may be unable to prove their case and recover their minimum entitlements at law” (Further information about this amendment to the Act is available here).

 The judge emphasised the importance of payslips in the context of this case.
 Despite the fact the employer was presently complying with their legal obligations under the Act and the Regulations, their past actions were “plainly grossly reckless”.
 The court made the following orders for penalties:

 b. $10,600 for the Second Respondent;

 d. $3,550 for the Fourth Respondent.

-The lessons from this case are particularly relevant for employers.
-The case emphasises that employers must ensure they understand and comply with obligations under modern awards, enterprise agreements, the Act, and the Regulations.
-Highlighting, that correct payslips must be provided to employees.
+The lessons from this case are relevant for employers.
+Employers must ensure they understand and comply with obligations under modern awards, enterprise agreements, the Act, and the Regulations.
+Correct payslips must be provided.

-Employees should always ensure that they receive a payslip from their employers within one working day of being paid, and scrutinise and ensure their pay is accurate and correct.
+Employees should always ensure that they receive a payslip from their employers within one working day of being paid.
+Employees should check pay and recording of pay is correct.

 If you wish to read more information on underpayment of wages, please see our articles: Fair Work Act: Underpayment of Wages and Underpayment of Wages: Record-Keeping and Award Compliance.